On Protecting Children from Information Harmful to Their Health and Development: Formation of the age restrictions system

-There was a measure of refusal to issue permits to the film, which implied not only political motives, but also moral and ethical.
+There was a measure of refusal to issue permits to the film, which implied political, moral, and ethical motives.

-In the late 1990s and early 21st century, at the initiative of Goskino, the Russian Ministry of Culture, the Russian Ministry of Education, the Film Institute and public organizations, the system was revised.
+In the late 1990s and early 21st century, at the initiative of Goskino, the Russian Ministry of Culture, the Russian Ministry of Education, the Film Institute, and public organizations, the system was revised.

 At first (by order of the Russian Ministry of Culture of March 5, 2001 No. 192) two more age ratings (12 and 18 years) were added, which is more in line with the international accepted practice (for example, ratings of the American Film Association).

-Then, in 2005,at the initiative of teachers and psychologists, another category (14 years) was added.
+In 2005, at the initiative of teachers and psychologists, another category (14 years) was added.

 The modern system of classification of information products

 On September 1, 2012, after the federal law on the protection of children from information harmful to their health and development came into force, the following age classification of information products was introduced in Russia.